 Escape Artist Greenville offers a Christmas-themed escape room called “Yuletide Magic.”
 And it’s for the whole family, which is unusual since most escape rooms are for adults and older kids/teens.

-Trapped in the Upstate offers a year-round Christmas-themed escape room called “Saving Santa”.
+Trapped in the Upstate offers a year-round Christmas-themed escape room called “Saving Santa” at their Greer location.
 Guests are part of the Elf SEAL team, hired to find Santa before Christmas is ruined.
 This experience is great for all ages.

 Go to a Zoo